DaanV2/ttrpg.tech/README.md

 # TTRPG.tech

+A static, client side website for all kinds of ttrpg generators, tools and more

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+start a development server:

 ```bash
 npm run dev